folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 Follow this guide to install a three-node Elasticsearch cluster on a Single Server: [Installation of Elasticsearch](https://wiki.folio.org/display/SYSOPS/Installation+of+Elasticsearch).

 FOLIO's mod-data-export-worker needs an S3-compatible storage (AWS S3, Minio Server) to process bulk-edit business flows.
 Install a MinIO server following https://min.io/docs/minio/linux/index.html.
 Point your browser to http://<YOUR_IP_ADDRESS>:9000.
 Login with the standard user and password: minioadmin, minioadmin.
 Go to Settings and choose your region (for a list to choose from, see here: https://cloud.google.com/compute/docs/regions-zones/), press Save.
 Create your own minio user and password: Go to Identity -> Users.
 Assigned Policy of the new user should be "readwrite".
 Create a bucket named "diku-test" and change its Access Policy to "public".
-The instance needs to be restarted for configuration changes to take effect; press "Restart" at the top right of the screen.
+Create another bucket named "diku-test-local-fs" with Access Policy "public".
+The minio instance needs to be restarted for configuration changes to take effect; press "Restart" at the top right of the screen.
 Log out and log in again with the credentials of the new user that you have created.

 ## Install a Folio Backend